 Injury Prevention Programs Provided:

 Child Passenger Safety: Our CPS efforts include educating families and professionals about the need for transporting children safety within the county and on all roadways.
-SAFE KIDS works closely with the Bucks County Department of Health to provide child safety seats to low income and high risk families.
 Car Seat Check-up Events are held at special events and regularly at the following dates and times:

 St. Mary Medical Center Parenting Center